ArnavM3434/TrustNetworkAnalysis/README.md

 Stores helper functions for data parsing.
 # Adjacency List
 ## Files: AdjList.h/cpp
-Uses the nodes that are read in from the data parsing pipeline to create an adjacency "to" list (each node has vector of nodes it points to) and an adjecnecy "from" list (each node has vector of nodes that point to it).
+Uses the nodes that are read in from the data parsing pipeline to create an adjacency "to" list (each node has vector of nodes it points to) and an adjacency "from" list (each node has vector of nodes that point to it).

 # Breadth First Search(BFS)
 ## Files: BFS.h/cpp
-Uses grpah adjacency list to find a breadth first search traversal through the given graph.
+Uses graph adjacency list to find a breadth first search traversal through the given graph.
+Also had function to find the shortest path between two nodes that was used by Betweenness Centrality Algorithm.

 # PageRank
 ## Files: PageRank.h/cpp